-If the pregnant relevant person has any existing conditions, the terms that apply to the existing condition of a relevant person would apply.
+If the pregnant relevant person has any pre-existing medical conditions, the terms that apply to the existing condition of a relevant person would apply.
 Learn more about those terms under We may cover journey changes caused by the ill-health of someone important to you (page 33).